elastisys/compliantkubernetes/docs/user-guide/self-managed-services/jupyterhub.md

 ![Keycloak Image](img/jupyter.gif)

 ## Pushing the JupyeterHub Images to Harbor
-This sections shows how to pull the required images for JupyterHub and push them to another registery.
+This sections shows how to pull the required images for JupyterHub and push them to another registry.
 If you are using the managed Harbor as your container registry, please follow [these instructions](../deploy.md) on how to authenticate, create a new project, and how to create a robot account and using it in a pull-secret to be able to pull an image from Harbor to your cluster safely:

 ```sh
 CHP_TAG=4.5.6